neuro-actions/jupyter/README.md

 ### `job_name`

-Predictable subdomain name which replaces JobID in the full job URI. `""` by default.
+Predictable subdomain name which replaces the job's ID in the full job URI. `""` by default.

 ### Example

 ```
 args:
-	job_name: "job363"
+	job_name: "jupyter-job"
 ```

 ### `image`